pheintzman/RefineAlign/README.md

 # RefineAlign
 A shell script for generating  alignments of mitogenome sequences from a concatenated fasta file.

-Made for use on the Swedish NAISS Dardel cluster.
+Made for use on the Swedish NAISS Dardel cluster but easily modifiable for other local or HPC systems.

 RefineAlign:
 - Corrects reverse complement issues using mafft